-As chip technology in credit cards has made the in-store purchase experience more secure, the gamers and fraudsters of the world have increasingly turned their sights to loyalty program rewards.
+As chip technology in credit cards has made the purchase experience more secure, the gamers and fraudsters of the world have increasingly turned their sights to loyalty program rewards.
 Are you ready for these newly energized bad actors?
 Will machine learning protect your program?
 While there are automated tools that help, fraudsters succeed by slip-streaming around new barriers, so you need to take a broader enterprise approach.

 There are steps that anyone launching a loyalty program needs to be willing to operationalize:

 - Can you recognize your unique customers?

 - Can you coordinate across departments and systems?

 - Are you willing to say no to a customer?

 - Does everyone on your team know when to bend a rule and say yes to a customer?

 Recognizing Unique Customers: Knowing your customers is absolutely critical to providing a relevant and differentiated service and protecting their privacy and your profit.
 To do that, you need to be able to enforce unique identifiers at all touchpoints where a customer can interact with you.
 Specifically, you should be able to enforce one unique email or phone number per individual member.